 My first miscarriage happened very early on.
 I got a positive pregnancy test 11 days after I ovulated and I came on my period a few days later.
 It was classed as a chemical pregnancy which makes it sound like it wasn’t an actual pregnancy but it was no matter how short lived it was.
 I was so disappointed and sad.

 My husband pointed out that the fact that we could get pregnant was such a positive thing and I started to feel better the more I thought about it.
-I was fertile and my husband’s sperm was working.
+I was fertile and my husband’s sperm was viable.
 I was reassured that my body was working as it should and I could get pregnant.
 I started to think positively for my next ovulation and was determined to once again catch the egg which I did.

 I got a positive pregnancy test 12 days after I ovulated and this time it stuck.
 A little too well as it turned out.
 I had been to see my midwife at 7 weeks and my 12-week scan was booked.
 Everything seemed to be going very smoothly and I even developed a little bump which of course was only bloating at this point but I loved it.
 Everything was fine until around 9 weeks or so and after that my whole positive attitude towards the pregnancy changed and I was super paranoid that something was wrong.
 I would wake at night and start googling about women going to their 12 week scans and their baby not being alive.
 I couldn’t get it out of my head.
 I also took a few pregnancy tests around this time which were instantly positive and I started to chart my morning temperatures again to make sure they were still high.
 All of this behaviour was very strange when I think about it and it was like I knew in my heart that something bad had happened.

 I was exactly 12 weeks pregnant when I found a little bit of blood in my underwear.
 I had no cramps or other signs of a miscarriage but I was still very worried as the blood looked fresh.
 My midwife had said that brown or pink discharge is OK so this was a worry.
-My 12-week scan was 4 days away so we went to the hospital.
+My 12-week scan was 4 days away so my husband drove us to the hospital.
 They gave me a scan in the early pregnancy unit and I will never forget the heartbreaking words ‘I am so sorry but you baby has no heart beat’.
 The sonographer said my baby looked around 8-9 weeks old.
 I was totally devastated.
 It was what is called a ‘missed miscarriage’ which means my body hadn’t realised the baby had died and carried on with the pregnancy for 3-4 weeks.
 Eventually I would have miscarried naturally but at that point my body had not recognised that there was a problem.
 The Dr said that it is more than likely that the baby had a chromosomal problem and although the heart would have started to beat at around 6 week gestation, it stopped a few weeks later as the fetus was not viable.

 They gave me 3 options.
-I could have what is called a D&C (dilation and curettage) which is when they give you a general anesthetic and remove the baby for you, I could have waited and let the miscarriage happen naturally which could have been days or even weeks later, or I could have a pessary inserted which would dilate my cervix and bring on a miscarriage within 24 hours.
+I could have what is called a D&C (dilation and curettage) which is when they give you a general anaesthetic and remove the baby for you, I could have waited and let the miscarriage happen naturally which could have been days or even weeks later, or I could have a pessary inserted which would dilate my cervix and bring on a miscarriage within 24 hours.
 I opted for the pessary and went home to have the miscarriage.
 I actually ended up in hospital for a few days as I bled too much but that is a different story.
 The whole ordeal left me completely devastated, confused, stressed and weak and I had no idea how stressful the next 6 months would be.

 What I did to cope after a miscarriage?

 It took me 6 months to conceive my son after that second miscarriage.
 Month after month I would go through the same ordeal of my period arriving and not knowing why I wasn’t getting pregnant again.
 One by one my friends would fall pregnant or someone would know someone who was pregnant and I could spot a pregnant woman a mile away when I was walking around town or the shops.
 It was the hardest time of my life.
 Scan photos, bump photos and friends moaning about pregnancy symptoms on Facebook made me want to delete my account.
-Instead, I would write ‘congratulations!’ and immediately unfollow them.
+Instead, I would write ‘congratulations!’ and immediately ‘unfollow’ them.
 I didn’t want to be around anyone with kids or anyone that was pregnant as it was just too painful and I needed to protect myself.
 I also avoided alcohol completely as if I got drunk I would break down in tears.